Chapter 8:

 “Huh!
 Oh, so now you can see it?!
 Asshole, go to hell!”
 Danielle grabbed the documents and pictures she needed, then stormed out of the apartment, leaving Nicolaus laughing to himself!

 He sat on the couch for a few minutes just looking up at the ceiling fans spinning overhead.
-(Being bullied back then was hard, but maybe if I had a tougher skin, if I did what Mom was saying, maybe I’d have been able to actually shut out all those thoughts.)
-He returned to his room, eying his PC.
-So much information had been written down about the incident, and about the supposed Delta Exceed experiments, and Aran. (…If I’m going to dig into all of this, I’ll have to be stronger than I was before.
-I’ll have to be able to look out for other people this time around.
-And not…) Nicolaus opened his closet and pulled a shoebox from the deepest, farthest part. (…not try to make others suffer because of me…) He thought as he gripped the handle of the gun that he would’ve used all those years ago.
+(Being bullied back then was hard.
+Maybe if I had a tougher skin, and did what Mom said, I’d have been able to actually shut out all those…thoughts.)
+He returned to his room, eying the PC.
+The incident, the supposed Delta Exceed experiments, and Aran; Nicolaus had complied a multipage document about it all. (…If I’m going to dig into all of this, I’ll have to be stronger than I was before.
+And not…) Nicolaus opened his closet and pulled a shoebox from the deepest, farthest part. (…not try to take an easy way out.)
+He thought as he gripped the handle of the gun that he would’ve used all those years ago.

 End of chapter 8